 Despite the demand the Ulster Bank says nobody should have to pay more than the face value for the Best fiver.

-An RTÉ News report by Brendan Wright broadcast on 14 November 2006.
+An RTÉ News report broadcast on 14 November 2006.
+The reporter is Brendan Wright.